Edward A. Bouchet Graduate Honor Society

 • currently be enrolled in a Ph.D. program at Howard University’s Graduate School and be in good academic standing; students enrolled in other doctorate programs outside of the Ph.D. are not eligible for membership

-• have successfully completed the coursework as well as qualifying and preliminary exams required for their program, be working on their dissertation, and be within a reasonable time frame of completing their Ph.D. as expected
+• have successfully completed the coursework as well as qualifying and preliminary exams required for their program, have an approved dissertation proposal, be working on their dissertation, and be within a reasonable time frame of completing their Ph.D. as expected

 • have a demonstrated commitment to advancing diversity, access, and inclusion in higher education, and exemplify the excellence in scholarship, leadership, character, service, and advocacy that Dr. Bouchet exhibited